ChrisLTD/ChrisLTD.com/_posts/2014-04-02-angularjs-rails4.md

 ## Processing Angular GET requests

 To [increase security](http://stackoverflow.com/questions/9996665/rails-how-does-csrf-meta-tag-work), Rails will only process GET (and other form requests) if they pass along the proper cross-site request forgery (CSRF) token[^jquery].
-Rails is also particular about the `Accept` header when dealing with JSON.
+Rails is also particular about the `Accept` header when returning JSON.
 You can solve both issues by configuring your app’s global `$httpProvider`:

 {% highlight js %}
 var app = angular.module('MyApp', []);